10 Best Keurig Coffee MakersCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 We’ve mentioned the highlights of each machine, but for a full spec and to order your favorite, just click on the links in each review.

 The K575 is one of Keurig’s most popular models and with good reason.
+Even though it has technically been “updated” into the Keurig Elite, it’s still popular among consumers.

 The K575, like all Keurig’s coffee machines, is well-designed and looks great on any countertop.
 It measures 10.2-inches wide, by 13.4-inches deep, by 13.6-inches high.